y mother named me after her 1978 yellow Schwinn bicycle; she said she didn't want to waste a good name.

 I'm Lois, an eighth generation Oregonian, currently a freelance journalist and photographer.

-and awards from the Bread Loaf Writers Conference, the National Geographic Explorers Grant, the United Nations
+I've received other fellowships from the Bread Loaf Writers Conference, the National Geographic Explorers Grant,

 Investigative Reporters and Editors, the United Nations Foundation, the Institute for Journalism and Natural

 Resources, Woods Hole Oceanographic Institution, the World Federation of Science Journalists, and the

 I'm interested in creative ways to use digital platforms, and in addition to writing and photography

 have worked with audio, video, cartography, and page design.
 I'm available for freelance assignments.